frankliu197/Git-tutorial/GIT.md

 # Committing
 Whenever you *commit* with git, you save the current state of your code.

-Let's say the developer has finished coding the "addition functionality" of the project through coding a file called *addition.txt*.
+Let's say when coding the calculator project, you have coded a called *addition.txt* which contains the addition functionality of the calculator.
 To save or commit the changes to the project, including the changes to *addition.txt*, use:
 (Remember that all lines starting with a **#** are comments)
 ```
 # Commands are: git add .